Optimization of conveyance of quantum particles by moving potential well: Optimization of conveyance

 \subsection{Initial drop in the adiabatic limit}

-We begin by estimating the amount of initial drop in the adiabatic limit.
-In the case of a smooth start such as $x_0(t) \simeq at^2 / 2$ ($t\simeq 0$), the acceleration rate should be proportional to $\tau^{-2}$ because $\tau$ determines the time scale of the system.
-According to the adiabatic theorem discussed in the previous work~\cite{Morita2007}, the drop of the survival probability at the initial time is proportional to $\tau^{-4}$ for sufficiently large $\tau$.
-In general, for the start of $x_0(t) \propto (t/\tau)^{\mu}$, the amount of drop $d(\tau)$ at the initial time reduces as a function of total time of process $\tau$ as $d(\tau)\propto \tau^{-2\mu}$ for sufficiently large $\tau$.
+We begin by estimating the amount of the initial drop in the adiabatic limit.
+Let us consider a smooth start such as $x_0(t) \simeq at^2 / 2$ ($t\simeq 0$).
+Since the process time $\tau$ gives the time scale of the system, the acceleration rate $a$ should be scaled as $a\propto \tau^{-2}$, that is, $x_0(t)\propto (t/\tau)^2$.
+In this case, according to the adiabatic theorem discussed in a previous work~\cite{Morita2007}, the drop of the survival probability at the initial time is proportional to $\tau^{-4}$ for sufficiently large $\tau$.

-For $\mu=2$, we found the exponential decay in late time (Fig.~\ref{fig:overlap_p}) which is due to dephasing of wavefunctions of the dense energy levels around the trapped state forming the Lorentzian distribution.
-On the other hand, the drop $d(\tau)$ at the initial time comes from the fast relaxation of excited states with higher energy than those of the Lorentzian distribution.
+For a smooth start, we found the exponential decay in late time [Figs.~\ref{fig:overlap_p} and \ref{fig:absorb}(b)], which is due to dephasing of wave functions of the dense energy levels around the trapped state forming the Lorentzian distribution.
+We note that the drop $d(\tau)$ at the initial time comes from the fast relaxation of excited states with higher energies than those of the Lorentzian distribution.

-Amount of $d(\tau)$ for the sudden change of $a$, i.e., the case of $\mu=2$, can be also estimated from an argument considering the sudden change of potential-well by the change of acceleration.
-Let the initial potential be $V(x)=\beta x^2$, as an approximation of the potential-well around $x=0$.
-With acceleration the potential changes as
+For the amount of drop $d(\tau)$ at the initial time, we have an intuitive argument considering the sudden change of potential well by the change of acceleration.
+Let the initial potential be $V(x)=\beta x^2$ as an approximation of the potential well around $x=0$.
+Sudden change of the acceleration causes a linear potential $-\alpha x$ and the potential changes as